Youth Opportunities by Age Group

 Distribute Food to Families – Support UNCUT Youth, ALIVE!, and Capital Food Bank by sorting, packing, and distributing food, ensuring families receive the support they need on the third Saturday of every month.

-Join a City Board -- The City of Alexandria is looking for high school and middle school students to fill board seats on the Gang Prevention Community Task Force.
+Join a City Board -- The City of Alexandria is looking for high school and middle school students to fill board seats on the Commission on HIV/AIDs.

 14 and older: